RyKaj/Documentation/Agile/Terminology.md

 **Backlog Refinement**: The process of adding detail, order, and estimates to items of inventory in a backlog.
 Items will have been refined to a sufficient degree once they are ready  be worked on.
 Refinement is best conducted by those who will eventually do the work.

+**Basic Policies**: A consolidated, refined version of the initial policies.
+They include the fundamental elements necessary for the team to make decisions in the concrete work context, and they serve as a baseline for further improvement.
+The policies usually address, but not limited to, the following: per-person WIP limits, team WIP limits, frequency and criteria for replenishing next column on the team Kanban board, other rules to guide decision making.

+**Basic Service Policies**: Define the essential requirements associated with a service delivery for each individual service based on its characteristics and the current understanding of who the customer is and what they expect.
+The following aspect usually covered: service description, criteria to determine the urgency of a work item, requirements to the service delivery, cadence for the service replenishment.

 **Batch**: A group of items drawn from a backlog which are processed jointly, rather than individually.
 Small batch sizes allow work to be processed comparatively quickly and for value to be evidenced earlier.
 Limiting inventory, such as work-in-progress, to a certain number of items is a common way of restricting batch size.

 **Behavior Driven Development (BDD)**: An approach to development in which the satisfaction of practical usage scenarios and their corresponding acceptance criteria is paramount.
 See also: Acceptance Test Driven Development.

 **Blocked**: The state of a work item when it can no longer be progressed due to an impediment which team members are unable to resolve.
 A Scrum Master will pro-actively seek to remove impediments which block team progress.

+**Bug**: Bug will be a defect that was caused as a result of developing  new code and found during sprint testing.

 **Burn-down Chart**: A chart which shows the amount of work which is thought to remain in a backlog.
 Time is shown on the horizontal axis and work remaining on the vertical axis.
 As time progresses and items are drawn from the backlog and completed, a plot line showing work remaining may be expected to fall.
 The amount of work may be assessed in any of several ways such as user story points or task hours.
 Work remaining in Sprint Backlogs and Product Backlogs may be communicated by means of a burn-down chart.
 See also: Burn-up chart.